matthewquinn1/changepointSelect/README.md

 ### Installing

 To install a package from GitHub, you should make sure that you have the ``devtools`` package installed.
-The following will install it if it is not already.
+The following will install and load it as necessary.

 ```r
 if(!require("devtools")){